JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

     ![](img/azure-eventhub-created.png)

 The Event Hub is now created.
-But before we pass on, we need some Namespace secrets for later usage.

 ## Connecting the hubs to Azure Stream Analytics job input and output